Looking to learn more about monkeypox? Need to get tested? Visit our monkeypox resource page (opens in a new tab).

-Powered by holistic LGBTQ clinic Central Outreach Wellness Center, PrEP2Me is an online service that seeks to remove obstacles to patients who are at a high risk for HIV in receiving PrEP and PEP, the two most important medications to prevent HIV available today.
+Powered by holistic LGBTQ clinic Central Outreach Wellness Center, PrEP2Me is an online service that seeks to make PrEP and PEP easily available to patients at high risk of HIV.
+PrEP and PEP are the most crucial medications available today for HIV prevention.

-With our easy to use online form, we’ll collect your information, send you the testing kit you need to begin PrEP, then reach out to you to schedule an appointment with a real live physician who will help you kickstart your prescription and continue to stay protected.
+With our easy-to-use online form, we’ll collect your information and send you the testing kit you need to begin PrEP.
+Then we will reach out to you to schedule an appointment with an online doctor who will help you kickstart your prescription and continue to stay protected.

 Our services come at zero cost to you, smashing cost barriers and leaving you free to, well, smash!
 It’s impossible to overstate the importance of HIV prevention in eradicating the virus.
 If you’re not on PrEP, let us help you start your prescription in the easiest, safest, most convenient way possible.
 Just click the button below and fill out the form to get started!